 The primary objective of this Climate Action Plan is the identification of initiatives that will reduce emissions from both stationary and mobile sources.
-Initiatives that have potential to reduce GHG emissions, but are either unquantifiable at this time or their viability remains to be determined, are not shown on the graph, yet are identified in this section.
+Initiatives that have the potential to reduce GHG emissions, but are either unquantifiable at this time or their viability remains to be determined, are not shown on the graph, yet are identified in this section.

-It was assumed that there would be reduction in single occupant vehicles by 1% per annum starting in the year 2020.
-This is accompanied by a corresponding increase of 1% per annum of commuters who use carpools.
-This projection may be conservative considering that based on the transportation survey, 62% of the respondents indicated that they are interested in a ride-sharing or carpool-arranging program provided by Mt.
+It was assumed that there would be reduction in single occupant vehicles by 1 percent per annum starting in the year 2020.
+This is accompanied by a corresponding increase of 1 percent per annum of commuters who use carpools.
+This projection may be conservative considering that based on the transportation survey, 62 percent of the respondents indicated that they are interested in a ridesharing or carpool-arranging program provided by Mt.
 SAC.
 This is also supported by future technologies, such as self-driving cars and electric vehicles that reduce the cost of commutes by sharing a vehicle and its associated costs among multiple individuals as well as reducing the transportation fuel costs.
+Electric vehicles also do not have direct exhaust emissions and, as such, inclusion of greater proportions of electric vehicles would result in substantial reductions in GHG emissions.
 Emission reduction strategies are categorized by phases and are associated with corresponding milestone target years.